-The world’s first fully fledged decentralised currency that delivers free and guarantee income to all citizens without relying on taxation.
+The world’s first token of exchange that delivers free and guarantee income to all citizens without relying on taxation.

 What is Project UBU?